-Queen Elizabeth II Jubilee School caters for children and young people between the ages of 4 and 19 years who have severe, profound and multiple learning difficulties, where the majority of pupils are not engaged in subject specific learning.
+Queen Elizabeth II Jubilee School caters for children and young people (CYP) between the ages of 4 and 19 years who have severe or profound and multiple learning difficulties, where the majority of children and young people are not engaged in subject specific learning.

-All pupils are operating below age related expectations in all aspects of their education.
+All children and young people are operating below age related expectations in all aspects of their education.
 There is a very small minority who function at a higher level within certain subjects.

-College Park School caters for children and young people between the ages of 4 and 19 years who have autism and complex learning needs within the moderate to severe range.
+College Park School caters for children and young people (CYP) between the ages of 4 and 19 years who have autism and complex learning difficulties within the severe range.
+College Park is currently in two sites and will be expanding to three during 2024